Antoine-Ashraf/bankingWebApp/README.md

 # bankingWebApp
-This banking web application implements basic banking features like user login, requesting loans, money transfer, closing the account, and real-time transactions updates.
+This project is a feature-rich banking application built with JavaScript, showcasing proficiency in advanced DOM manipulation, event handling, and array methods such as map, filter, and reduce.
+It includes a dynamic user interface that updates in real-time to display transaction history, calculate balances, and summarize deposits, withdrawals, and interest.
+The application implements core functionalities like secure login authentication, money transfer between accounts, and account closure using efficient logic and array operations.